deligeer/sharken/body/VacuumResinInfusionEquipmentProcess.md

 VIP parts were successfully created using Systems 2000 Epoxy and a variety of reinforcements.
 Because this resin can have a longer pot life, slower infusion times are not always a problem.
 Set-up considerations may include more feed lines or additional flow media.
-Resin Bucket Set-up
+### Resin Bucket Set-up
 Because no brushes or rollers are used in the transfer of resin, some steps must be completed to ensure that the resin line stays in the bucket, as any air entering the line could be fatal to a project.
 These tools include the bucket itself, a resin line holder, zip-strips, and a spring clamp.
 The resin line holder is basically a length of rigid material that is attached to the resin tubing via the zip-strips.
 Once attached, this ensures that the resin tubing stays fixed in a straight line.
 This eliminates the tube’s natural tendency to twist and curl.
 It is also helpful to cut the end of the tubing at an angle.
 Otherwise, the tube could potentially vacuum seal itself to the base of the bucket, preventing the flow of resin.
 Once attached to the holder, the line is clamped in place to the bucket.
 The resulting assembly should ensure that the resin line will stay exactly where it should be.
-Step 6 Resin Infusion
+## Step 6 Resin Infusion
-Catalyze resin and allow it to infuse
+### Catalyze resin and allow it to infuse
 Once everything is in place and ready to go, mix up the resin.
 Double check that the resin bucket assembly is firmly in place so the tube will not leave the bucket.
 Once this is satisfactory, remove the flow regulator to unclamp the resin inlet.
 Resin should quickly be sucked through the tube and into the laminate.
-Pg.
-11 of 14

 Once resin reaches the laminate, the resin feed line will quickly fill up.
 Once full, the resin will begin to expand outward into the reinforcement.
 The rate of infusion depends upon many variables, but the resin should be visibly moving.
 Allow this to continue until the entire laminate is saturated.
-Clamp off resin line
+### Clamp off resin line
 Once the laminate is completely wet out, there is no need for further resin to enter.
 If the bucket were to be sucked dry, then destructive air bubbles would enter.
 To prevent this, the resin line should be clamped off once it’s no longer needed.
 This is accomplished the same way it was before resin was introduced; crease the tube and attach a Flow Regulator.
 While performing this task, it is crucial that it be done carefully and without significant force that could potentially spring a new leak.

 Once the resin line is clamped off, the infusion is complete.
 However, it is still not time to turn off the vacuum pump.
 Keep the pump running to maintain constant vacuum pressure until the resin has sufficiently gelled.
 Otherwise, air could be introduced prematurely.
-Step 7 Experiment and Test for Improvement
+## Step 7 Experiment and Test for Improvement
-Helpful Supplies for Vacuum Infusion
+### Helpful Supplies for Vacuum Infusion
 Like any lamination method, there are certain supplies for VIP that are not required but offer significant advantages.
 These items can save time and help gather useful data for further experimentation.
-Thermal Gun
+### Thermal Gun
 A useful piece of information during infusion is the resin temperature.
 The temperature tells you when the resin is beginning to cure, when the laminate has achieved peak exotherm, and when the laminate has returned to room temperature.